Municipal Museum of Caxias do Sul: History

 The museum's activities and programs have had a positive impact in increasing the population's awareness of historical and heritage issues, although this awareness is not yet well consolidated or widespread, and is a field in which much remains to be done.
 Many projects suffer from a chronic lack of funds and a lack of continuity in successive changes of administration.

-The Collection
+Collection

 The rich collection of the Municipal Museum has great importance for the history of the Italian colonial region and for the history of Caxias do Sul.
 It has more than 12,000 pieces that illustrate the previous indigenous occupation of the territory, immigration, the initial possession and cultivation of the land, and the developments and changes in the main activities and professions that occurred in the area of Caxias do Sul during the urbanization process.

 The collection includes indigenous artifacts; travel gear; machinery and tools used in agricultural activities; iron, glass, chinaware, and copper objects used in kitchens and workshops; furniture, shoes, and clothing; technical and musical instruments and accessories for personal use; pieces of sacred art, and, finally, objects derived from service, commerce, leisure, culture, and toys.